wingkwong/leetcode-the-hard-way/tutorials/math/bit-manipulation.md

 ## Overview

+We all know that information is stored in the form of bits in computer memory, which means directly manipulating these bits will yield faster results than performing computation on ordinary data.

 Binary uses only $0$ and $1$ to represent a number in a base-2 number system.
 The series of 0 and 1 are called bits.
 If the bit is $1$, then this bit is set.
 We read binary number from right to left.
 For example, the binary representation of number $9$ is $1001_2$ which can be calculated by summing up all the set bit: $2^3 + 2^0 = 9_{10}$.
 Bit Manipulation utilises different bitwise operations to manipulate bits.

 ## Bitwise Operators